-TO: Honorable Members of the Senate Judiciary Committee FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy RE: SCR001 DATE: February 5, 2024 Dear Honorable Members of the Senate Judiciary Committee, Thank you for allowing us to submit testimony in support of SCR001, which will clarify and permit the retroactive application of laws passed by this legislature that permit child sexual abuse ("CSA") victims to bring claims for abuse perpetrated while the victim was a minor.
-As you know, this legislature passed the CSA Accountability Act in 2021, which created a new cause of action and opened a 3-year revival window for sexual misconduct against minors occurring between 1960-2021, including CSA and trafficking offenses.
-The Colorado Supreme Court held this necessary Act unconstitutional this past summer, holding that the retroactive application of the new cause of action was violative of the Colorado Constitution's retrospectivity clause.
-SCR001 will empower Colorado voters to amend the state constitution to permit such essential protection of Colorado's children by exposing hidden predators who are still abusing children today.
+TO: Honorable Members of the Senate Corrections and Criminal Law Committee

+FROM: Marci Hamilton, Founder & CEO, CHILD USA; Professor, University of an entity initiating bankruptcy protection on February 18, 2020; i.e., the Boy Scouts of America

+Pennsylvania, and Kathryn Robb, Executive Director, CHILD USAdvocacy

+RE: HB1047 - Eliminating and reviving the civil SOL for child sex abuse claims against

+DATE: February 18, 2024

+Dear Honorable Members of the Senate Corrections and Criminal Law Committee,

+Thank you for allowing us to submit testimony in support of HB1047, which will eliminate and revive the civil statute of limitation ("SOL") for child sexual abuse ("CSA") claims against only entities initiating bankruptcy protection on February 18, 2020 - i.e., the Boy Scouts of America.
+This legislation will not only bring long overdue justice to survivors, but it will also greatly reduce the present danger to children in Indiana by exposing hidden predators who are still abusing children today.

+This pressing reform is needed to make BSA's bankruptcy case less re-traumatizing to the victims and to serve the public's interest in learning how institutions endanger our children.
+The foundational principle that should drive bankruptcy law in these cases is that child sex abuse victims suffer individualized trauma and damage.
+The bankruptcy system, as it is now situated, is ill-suited for child sex abuse victims to obtain justice.

 By way of introduction, Professor Marci Hamilton is a First Amendment constitutional scholar at the University of Pennsylvania who has led the national movement to reform statutes of limitations to reflect the science of delayed disclosure of childhood sexual abuse and who founded CHILD USA, a national nonprofit think tank devoted to ending child abuse and neglect.
 Kathryn Robb is the Executive Director of CHILD USAdvocacy, an advocacy organization dedicated to protecting children's civil liberties and keeping children safe from abuse and neglect.
 Kathryn is also an outspoken survivor of child sex abuse.

-I. Research on Trauma and Delayed Disclosure Supports SOL Reform for Child Sexual Abuse A. There is a Nationwide Epidemic of CSA Causing Lifelong Damage to Victims Currently, more than 10% of children are sexually abused, with at least one in five girls and one in thirteen boys sexually abused before they turn 18.1 CSA is a social problem that occurs in all social groups and institutions, including familial, religious, educational, medical, and athletic.
-Nearly 90% of CSA perpetrators are someone the child knows; in fact, roughly one third of CSA offenses are committed by family members.2 The trauma stemming from CSA is complex and individualized, and it impacts victims throughout their lifetimes:3
+I. Research on Trauma and Delayed Disclosure Supports SOL Reform for Child Sexual Abuse

+A. There is a Nationwide Epidemic of CSA Causing Lifelong Damage to Victims

+Currently, more than 10% of children are sexually abused, with at least one in five girls and one in thirteen boys sexually abused before they turn 18.1 CSA is a social problem that occurs in all social groups and institutions, including familial, religious, educational, medical, and athletic.
+Nearly 90% of CSA perpetrators are someone the child knows; in fact, roughly one third of CSA offenses are committed by family members.

+The trauma stemming from CSA is complex and individualized, and it impacts victims throughout their lifetimes: